 High-Level Service architecture

-The high-level service architecture of the two demonstrators is based on the underlying technologies of PrestaShop and Open IRIS, please refer to the PrestaShop and Open IRIS documentation for more details.
+The high-level service architecture of the two demonstrators is based on the underlying technologies, PrestaShop and Open IRIS.
+Refer to the PrestaShop and Open IRIS documentation for more details.

 A SaaS instance for both technologies were deployed and customised according to the EGI requirements.